 Step 3: start mixing in and matching up until something feels ok together.

-This buddy up tool has made my morning routine more healthy in small but simple ways, such as: repeating my morning mantra with belly breathing while the kettle is boiling – I am groggy but can remember my 3 magic words to start the day at peace; taking 5 minutes to sip my morning coffee and write/design/scribble in my journal before any electronic device is allowed to interfere with my dreamlike brainstorming – coffee in one hand, pencil in the other; and, in my attempts at oil pulling while bed making and bedroom tidying – this still new but feeling very smug and accomplished about doing it.
+This buddy up tactic has made my morning routine more healthy in small but simple ways, such as: repeating my morning mantra with belly breathing while the kettle is boiling – I am groggy but can remember my 3 magic words to start the day at peace; taking 5 minutes to sip my morning coffee and write/design/scribble in my journal before any electronic device is allowed to interfere with my dreamlike brainstorming – coffee in one hand, pencil in the other; and, in my attempts at oil pulling while bed making and bedroom tidying – this still new but feeling very smug and accomplished about doing it.